Sonja Stojanovic

 Sonja Stojanovic came to Serbia as a missionary, and she is a pastoral and community worker there.

-I made my decision to follow Jesus when I was 14.
-Some friends took me to church where people were talking about Jesus like He was really alive.
-I discovered that I needed forgiveness for my sin, and I needed a Saviour.
+I decided to follow Jesus when I was 14.
+Some friends took me to church, where people were talking about Jesus as if He were really alive.
+I discovered that I needed forgiveness for my sin and a Saviour.

 After I watched the breakup of the former Yugoslavia on the news, God called me to Serbia in 1996.
 My husband and I later planted Good News Church in Niš in southern Serbia.
 And though I've been impacted by many great Bible teachers, I was equally impacted by an old woman I met when I first came to Serbia, who both touched and challenged me, as she had paid a great price for her faith during communism.

-I serve at Good News Church doing community outreach projects which I've initiated, leading the women's ministry, traveling with my husband to teach and encourage other church leaders in the region, and teaching churches in the West about cross-cultural missions.
+I serve at Good News Church, doing community outreach projects which I've initiated, leading the women's ministry, travelling with my husband to teach and encourage other church leaders in the region, and teaching churches in the West about cross-cultural missions.

 My leadership roles over the years range from teaching Sunday school to leading a children's ministry in the UK.
 I continued leading the children's ministry for many years after I came to Serbia, as well as reaching out to unsaved youth.
 I have also led the women's ministry for many years.